Preprint / Version 4

 Abstract

-Global electricity demand is expected to more than double by 20501-8, driven by emerging loads including AI data centers,3,4 electrified transport5,6, heat pumps7, electrolytic hydrogen production8 and robotics2.
-The global sustainability urgently demands green electrical and electronic engineering (EEE), where semiconductors are core components.
-However, semiconductor switching behaviors have been treated as a “black box” lacking interpretability since 19479, placing fundamental limits on semiconductor sciences, engineering and downstream applications.
-Here we present the Semiconductor Switching Interpretability Theory (SSIT), which provides interpretability for semiconductor switching behaviors and interactions between semiconductors and other circuit elements, by bridging circuit theory10, conservation laws and semiconductor physics.
-SSIT carries profound implications, including establishing a new fundamental groundwork and a wealth of foundations and directions for future investigation.
-As examples, SSIT yields a switching-energy-loss prediction model (errors: 0.88–11.60%), achieving a 17-fold average error reduction compared to the existing model (errors: 34.41–80.05%); it enables unprecedented causal-mechanism interpretations for switching waveforms and interactions between the semiconductor and other circuit elements across scenarios.
-It informs semiconductor engineering and downstream applications individually, and further enables future-generation co-design between them—currently treated separately—for optimal system performance such as maximized energy and emission savings and reliability.
-It also opens directions across disciplines including semiconductor materials,11,12 device structure engineering,13,14 packaging,15,16 reliability,17,18 thermal management;19,20 and downstream applications such as power electronics (an EEE’s sub-field handling electric power using semiconductors), and potentially across EEE sub-fields, including higher-frequency communication and computation devices and integrated circuits.21,22
+Global electricity demand is expected to more than double by 20501-8, driven by emerging loads including AI data centres,3,4 electrified transport5,6, heat pumps7, electrolytic hydrogen production8 and robotics2.
+The global sustainability urgently demands green electrical and electronic engineering (EEE), where semiconductors are central components.
+However, since 19479, semiconductor switching has remained largely empirical or phenomenological, owing to the lack of a unified causal-deterministic formulation of switching dynamics and a bridge between macroscopic and microscopic perspectives.
+Consequently, it imposes fundamental limits on semiconductor science, engineering and downstream applications, whilst leaving these domains to traditionally evolve separately.
+Here we present Semiconductor Switching Theory (SST), which formalizes semiconductor switching dynamics within a unified causal-deterministic formulation and bridges circuit theory10, conservation laws and semiconductor physics.
+Its demonstrated implications include laying the foundation for the theoretical system, including fundamental modelling, deterministic predictability and causal-mechanistic interpretability.
+For example, SST yields a switching-energy-loss model (errors: 0.88–11.60%), which achieves a 17-fold average error reduction compared to the conventional model (errors: 34.41–80.05%); SST enables unprecedented causal-mechanistic interpretability of switching waveforms as manifestations of underlying switching dynamics.
+Furthermore, its prospective implications include informing semiconductor science, engineering and downstream applications, whilst laying the foundation for bridging these traditionally separate domains, including through future cross-disciplinary integrated research and future cross-hierarchical co-design.
+SST may help identify directions across disciplines such as semiconductor materials,11,12 chip design,13,14 packaging,15,16 reliability,17,18 thermal management;19,20 downstream applications such as power electronics; and may extend across EEE sub-fields, including higher-frequency communication, computation devices and integrated circuits.21,22

 Downloads